Forget iPhone 7, Here’s Why Apple Stock (AAPL) Is a Top Dividend Pick

 AAPL stock had a pretty good run in the past three months, but looking a bit further back, the story is not so cheerful.
 In the past 12 months, Apple stock is down four percent.

-However, if you are a dividend investor who doesn’t rely on “Mr. Market” to provide you with returns, you’d see that AAPL stock still represents a great opportunity.
+However, if you are a dividend investor who doesn’t rely on “Mr. Market” to provide you with returns, you’d see that AAPL is still a top dividend stock.

 Despite massive swings in Apple’s stock price in the past year, the company’s quarterly dividend rate never declined.
 In fact, Apple raised its quarterly payout by 9.6% to $0.57 per share this April.
 At today’s price, the company has an annual dividend yield of 2.11%.